-Neighborhood Court is a restorative justice program initiated by the Yolo County District Attorney’s office in cooperation with the Davis and UC Davis Police Departments.
+Neighborhood Court is a restorative justice program initiated by the Yolo County District Attorney’s office in cooperation with the Davis, UC Davis, and West Sacramento Police Departments.
 Neighborhood Court seeks to address nonviolent and low level crimes through community-based solutions to swiftly redress the harm caused by these offenses outside of the traditional criminal justice system.
 The purpose of this program is to address criminal violations that impact the quality of life of our neighborhoods.

 Neighborhood Court utilizes restorative justice concepts which identify crime as acts that cause harm done to people and communities.
 Neighborhood Court emphasizes the offender repairing that harm done to the individual and the community.
 Another goal of Neighborhood Court is for all parties to understand the root cause of the crime so that the victim, community and offender can move forward in a positive direction.
 Neighborhood Court strengthens neighborhoods impacted by criminal activity in four ways: